WilliamUW/HackTheValley/README.md

 ## What it does

-That's why I created FaceConnect, a Discord bot that rekindles these connections using facial recognition.
-With FaceConnect, you can send connection requests to people as long as you have a picture of their face.
+That's why I created FaceConnect, a Discord bot that allows you to send connection requests to people as long as you have a picture of their face.

 But that's not all.
 FaceConnect also allows you to view account information and send transactions if you have a friend's face.
 If you owe your friend money, you can simply use the "transaction" command to complete the payment.

-Or even if you find someone's wallet or driver's license, you can send a reach out to them just with their ID photo!
+Or even if you find someone's wallet or driver's license, you can send a reach out message to them just with their ID photo!

 Imagine a world where you never lose contact with your favorite people again.